Quantitative stable limit theorems on the Wiener space: Introduction and overview

 \section{Introduction and overview}

-Originally introduced by R\' enyi in the landmark paper \cite{reny}, the notion of {\it stable convergence} for random variables (see Definition \ref{d:stable} below) is an intermediate concept, bridging convergence in distribution (which is a weaker notion) and convergence in probability (which is stronger).
-One crucial feature of stably converging sequences is that they can be naturally paired with sequences converging in probability (see e.g. the statement of Lemma \ref{l:stable} below), thus yielding a vast array of non-central limit results -- most notably convergence towards {\it mixtures} of Gaussian distributions.
+Originally introduced by R\'{e}nyi in the landmark paper \cite{reny}, the notion of \textit{stable convergence} for random variables (see Definition~\ref{dstable} below) is an intermediate concept, bridging convergence in distribution (which is a weaker notion) and convergence in probability (which is stronger).
+One crucial feature of stably converging sequences is that they can be naturally paired with sequences converging in probability (see, e.g., the statement of Lemma~\ref{lstable} below), thus yielding a vast array of noncentral limit results---most notably convergence toward \textit{mixtures} of Gaussian distributions.
 This last feature makes indeed stable convergence extremely useful for applications, in particular to the asymptotic analysis of functionals of semimartingales, such as power variations, empirical covariances, and other objects of statistical relevance.
-See the classical reference \cite[Chapter VIII.5]{JacSh}, as well as the recent survey \cite{podvetter}, for a discussion of stable convergence results in a semimartingale context.
+See the classical reference \cite{JacSh}, Chapter VIII.5, as well as the recent survey \cite{podvetter}, for a discussion of stable convergence results in a semimartingale context.